 About Living Wage Lab

 The Living Wage Lab is a platform for co-creation and experimentation: just like in a laboratory we test ideas and combinations to develop new ideas and prototypes to address the living wage issue.
-The Lab follows the approach of the 'change lab’: a social innovation process where stakeholders collaborate on a complex problem.
 Solutions are found in new technologies, new policies, new business models, and other forms of collaboration.
 A wide array of stakeholders participate in the Lab; producers, retailers, government, trade unions, NGOs, certification bodies and research institutes.

 Our lab process is designed to create a conducive environment for trust building and problem-solving.
-We move through 5 phases which are fluid and flexible: defining, exploring, connecting, testing and unleashing.
+We move through five phases, which are fluid and flexible: defining, exploring, connecting, testing and unleashing.